 By building a brand identity around the same principles as your team, you ensure your company creates a cohesive experience for employees.
 Take a minute to consider whether your core brand elements follow the same ideals you want your team to.

 Does your logo speak to your vision and mission?
 Does it support the way you want the world to see your company?
-If not, it may be time to make a logo that does.
+If not, it may be time to make a customised logo that does.
+You can hire a professional logo designer to do the task or if there is a budget constraint, you can use an online logo creator tool to design a professional logo.

 Does your font support the message you’re looking to send?
 Is it as appropriate for external marketing as it is for internal communications?